 Who Are Our First Responders?

 First responders are highly trained professionals, such as paramedics, police officers, firefighters and other emergency personnel who provide urgent care in emergency situations.
 According to Safe Work Australia, there are over 335,000 first responders in Australia.
-First responders play an essential and critical part in the community by providing time-sensitive help to vulnerable people who are injured, in heightened states of distress and danger, or deceased.

 Every day, first responders are exposed to extremely challenging work conditions where their safety, and the safety of their peers, is at risk.
 These jobs involve very unprecedented work conditions and frequent exposure to traumatic events.